The World’s Very Real Need for Cultural Understanding

 AIESEC emerged from a period in time when cultural understanding was at an all-time low.
 In the years following the Second World War, the whole of the European continent was ravaged to the ground.
 Each nation was coping with its own grave losses, and between all countries there was tremendous disconnect.
 Not only was there pressure to educate and create individuals capable of rebuilding their countries, there was also the very real need to repair damaged European relations.

 Looking at the world today, one can’t help but notice striking similarities.
-Devastation, turmoil, anger, despair—none of these are strangers to us, even though it has been seventy years since the end of what is dubbed the deadliest conflict in human history.
+Devastation, turmoil, anger, despair—none of these are strangers to us.
+Although it has been seventy years since the end of WW II, we keep on seeing headlines focused on violence.

 Furthermore, what the world suffers from today is not the disconnection within a continent, but rather, the tensions within an entire planet.
 We suffer today from disconnect between continents, between nations, within countries, within communities.
 We are suffering from differences in ideology, in religion, and in culture.
 And it is becoming abundantly clear that such differences can have fatal consequences.